jotoh98/treasureHunt/README.md

     6. In the maven tab at the right click the refresh symbol
     7. Click on play

-# Implementing a Seeker
+# Implementing a Seacher
-    1. Create a class "yourPlayer" in src/main/java/com/treasure/hunt/strategy/seeker/implementations/
+    1. Create a class "yourSearcher" in src/main/java/com/treasure/hunt/strategy/searcher/implementations/
-    2. Implement to the interface "Seeker"
+    2. Implement to the interface "Seacher"

-# Implementing a Tipster
+# Implementing a Hider
-    1. Create a class "yourTipser" in src/main/java/com/treasure/hunt/strategy/tipster/implementations/
+    1. Create a class "yourHider" in src/main/java/com/treasure/hunt/strategy/hider/implementations/
-    2. Implement to the interface "Tipster"
+    2. Implement to the interface "Hider"

 # Implementing a View
     Starting the GameManager with your View Class applied will